Requiring

 Photo

-current balun individual
+Guanella current balun individual core windings assembled.

-core windings stack assembled.
+Guanella current balun individual core windings stack

 assembled.

-of the balun over the desired bandwidth (1.8 - 30MHz) was carried out
+evaluation of the efficiency of the balun over the desired bandwidth

-by testing the impedance that could be seen from
+(1.8 - 30MHz) was carried out by testing the impedance that could be

-to above 30MHz.
-The below antenna analyser
+below 1.8MHz to above 30MHz.
+The below antenna analyser plot viewing

-plot viewing a 200ohm resistive load attached to the balanced
+a 200ohm resistive load attached to the balanced side of the balun

-side of the balun and measured at a nominal impedance of 50ohms
+and measured at a nominal impedance of 50ohms presented as

-that the balun's 1:4 current transformation occurs efficiently from
+expected and demonstrates that the balun's 1:4 current

 Figure

-Note the 200ohm resistor appears as 50ohms due to the 1:4 balun ratio
+the Guanella current balun.
+Note the 200ohm resistor appears as 50ohms

-resulting in an ideal SWR of 1:1.
-This plot shows an SWR of
+due to the 1:4 balun ratio resulting in an ideal SWR of 1:1.
+This

-almost exactly 1:1 with no reactance at a frequency of 500kHz with consistent
+plot shows an SWR of almost exactly 1:1 with no reactance at a

-flat SWR throughout the HF spectrum with almost no obvious reactance at 30MHz.
+spectrum with almost no obvious reactance at 30MHz.

-Note the 100ohm resistor appears as 25ohms due to the 1:4 balun ratio
+the Guanella current balun.
+Note the 100ohm resistor appears as 25ohms

-resulting in an ideal SWR of 2:1.
-This plot shows an SWR of approximately
+due to the 1:4 balun ratio resulting in an ideal SWR of 2:1.
+This

-2:1 from 500kHz through to 30MHz and with modest inductive reactance
+plot shows an SWR of approximately 2:1 from 500kHz through to 30MHz

-towards the upper frequencies.
+and with modest inductive reactance towards the upper frequencies.

-Note the 450ohm resistor appears as 112ohms due to the 1:4 balun ratio
+the Guanella current balun.
+Note the 450ohm resistor appears as

-resulting in an ideal SWR of 2.2:1.
-This plot shows an SWR of approximately
+112ohms due to the 1:4 balun ratio resulting in an ideal SWR of 2.2:1.
+This

-2.5:1 at 500kHz through to 30MHz and with
+plot shows an SWR of approximately 2.5:1 at 500kHz through to 30MHz

-significant capacitive reactance towards the mid and upper
+and with significant capacitive reactance towards the mid and upper

 frequencies.